 What is the cancellation policy?

 If you are unable to attend the workshop you can give your place to your friend or family member.
-Please email us at least 24 hours before the course with the name of the person attending in your place.
+Please email us as soon as you can before the course with the name and contact details of the person attending in your place.

 We can only reschedule your date if there is a waiting list and we are able to re-sell your spot.